SimnBentez/SimnBentez/README.md

 I specialize in Python programming and have developed a variety of projects that range from structural analysis to data visualization and automation.
 Beyond engineering, I take pride in my ability to think critically and find innovative solutions to technical challenges.

+I’m also interested in learning **C++** and **Rust** to expand my skills and develop future projects focused on engineering applications.
+I have a deep love for mathematics, and every day I strive to learn more and enhance my understanding of the subject.

+In my academic journey, I contributed to the field of civil engineering by co-authoring a research article, showcasing my dedication to advancing knowledge and improving practices in the industry.

+Feel free to connect with me to discuss engineering, research, programming, or anything Python-related!

 ### Skills

 <div style="display: flex; align-items: center;">